-L3Harris Airline Academy is now known as Acron Aviation Academy.
+L3Harris Airline Academy is now Acron Aviation Academy.

 How to become a pilot in the USA